lthms/soap.coffee-lthms/site/posts/CFTSpatialShell.md

 #[Spatial Shell allows users to configure the layout of each workspace individually.](/img/spatial-shell-example.png)

-- Workspace 1 contains three windows, and uses the **Column** layout to display at most three windows, so every windows are visible, with the focus being on the leftmost one.
+- Workspace 1 contains three windows, and uses the **Column** layout to display at most three windows, so each window is visible, with the focus being on the leftmost one.
 - Workspace 2 contains four windows, and uses the **Column** layout to display at most two windows.
 As a consequence, two windows are not visible.